Bot Payments API

 The bot may return an error if it can't process the order for any reason.
 We highly recommend specifying a reason for failure to complete the order in human readable form (e.g. "Sorry, we're all out of rubber ducks!
 Would you be interested in a cast iron bear instead?").
 Telegram will display this reason to the user.

-Warning: As of Payments 2.0, it is critical to make sure your bot only accepts multiple payments when the order can be processed correctly.
+Warning: It is critical to make sure your bot only accepts multiple payments when the order can be processed correctly.
 This is especially important if you are using multi-chat, inline or single-chat, multi-use invoices.

 8. Checkout